rust-lang/highfive/README.md

   $ PYTHONPATH=$PYTHONPATH:$PWD python serve.py
   ```
   Now you have Highfive listening on port 8000 of your machine.
-- Your Highfive instance will need to be reachable from outside your
+- Your Highfive instance will need to be reachable from outside of your
   machine.
-If that's possible without further work, skip to the next
-  item.
-Otherwise, do the following:
+If it's not, do the following:

-  An easy way to handle this for development is to use
-  [ngrok](https://ngrok.com/).
-If you go that route, you will get a
+  Use [ngrok](https://ngrok.com/) to get a
   temporary domain name that proxies to your Highfive
   instance.
 Additionally, you will be able to use ngrok's inspector to
   easily examine and replay the requests.
-- Set up the web hook following the instructions in [Enabling a
+- Set up the webhook by following the instructions in [Enabling a
   Repo](#enabling-a-repo), substituting your local Highfive IP address
-  or domain name and port (if necessary).
+  or domain name and port number (if necessary).
 - Obtain an OAuth token.
 In the account you are creating the token in,
   go to https://github.com/settings/tokens.
-Grant access to the repo
+Grant access to the repository scope.
-  scope.
 - Put the authorization information obtained in the previous step into
   a file named config in the top of the repository (i.e., the
   directory containing this file).
 Here's a template of what it should